not-monday/mobile/README.md

 2. Follow the instructions [here](https://firebase.google.com/docs/flutter/setup?platform=android) to add this app to your project
 3. Download the `google-services.json` file and copy it to `android/app`

 ## TODO
-This needs to be dopne for IOS as well, but I don't have a macOS computer1
+- Firebase auth needs to be set up for IOS as well.
+Unfortunately, I don't have a mac to test this